zhaoak/NOBODYMOVE/ui/windowing.md

 A `uiWindow`'s `primary` and `cancel` calls in its `onInput` property always do the following:
 - `primary`: Sets window whose `primary` function was called as the currently-navigated window
-- `cancel`: Sets parent of window whose `cancel` function was called as the currently-navigated window
+- `cancel`: Sets parent of window whose `cancel` function was called as the currently-navigated window, but only if that parent exists.

 ### `uiWindow` exclusive properties